 Warm drinks like teas and hot cider are great for fighting off the cold.
 Alcohol and caffeine make things worse and make you lose heat more rapidly.

+Bundle up before you step out of the house.
 Never leave the house without bundling up first, even if it‘s just to put out the garbage bag.
 All Canadians know a story about someone who froze to death in front of their own house because they couldn’t get back in.

 More good quality clothing is the obvious answer to extremely cold temperatures.
 Wear lots of layers; take a hat, warm gloves, a woollen scarf and something to cover your face.
 Wear thermal underwear, it might save you from a bad experience of being cold.
 Choose woollen materials over cotton.